mariotti/freemol/README.md

 Minuit in particular, I started from an original F77 (free) code and translated into F90.
 I contacted CERN (current minuit copyright holder) for a confirmation.

+Also linetools described in the _Libraries_ has this top line:

+    !H----------------------------------------------------------------------
+    !H      Some Routine are adapted from FREEREAD package taken from CCL.
+    !H      CCL: Computational Chemistry List http://www.ccl.org/
+    !H      A statment from Jan Labanowski:
+    !H      This software was taken from anon. ftp on rani.chem.yale.edu !H      It is a set of routines which allow format free input in FORTRAN !H
+    !H      Jan Labanowski
+    !H      jkl@osc.edu
+    !H----------------------------------------------------------------------

+All the rest should be considered within the latest GPL.

 # Intro

 The framework is at ./Freemol

+For a quick example, You would add a program just by making a directory

+    mkdir programs/mycode

+and adding .F90 files in there.
+There a makemake utility in place.
+You might need to add a Makelocal file like this:

+    USEDLIBS = -L$(FMLIBDIR) -lmodules -lmoduledata -lutils -lincludes \
+               -lfmlapack -lfmblas

+You would read the command line like this:

+    use pcmdline
+    !
+    !
+We read the command line for I/O file names !--------------------------------------------
+    call pcmd_iargc(nargs)
+    allocate(cargs(nargs),STAT=irc)
+    !
+    !
+Get the current arguments
+    call pcmd_getarg(nargs,cargs)
+    !
+    !
+Check if there is -i or -o for input or output call pcmd_getio(nargs,cargs,finput,foutput)
+    !
+    !
+Open the input
+    irc = baseio_open(iunin,finput,stat='OLD')
+    !
+    !
+Check a complex flag: -p noshift,onestep irc = pcmd_checkarg(nargs,cargs,'-p',params)
+    irc = index(params,'noshift')
+    if(irc.gt.0) then
+       demo_noshift = .true.
+    endif
+    !
+    irc = pcmd_checkarg(nargs,cargs,'-p',params)
+    irc = index(params,'onestep')
+    if(irc.gt.0) then
+       demo_onestep = .true.
+    end if

+Or an INI file or molden file section like this:

+    !
+We need the molecule section
+    !-----------------------------
+    rewind(iunin)
+    irc = osec_set(iunin,'molecule',params)
+    if(irc.lt.0) then
+       call message(MESERRO,'[demo_rdinput] No molecule section.')
+       return
+    end if
+    !
+    call message_comment(iunbin,'Got molecule section.
+With Parameters:')
+    call message_comment(iunbin,adjustl(params))
+    !
+    call message(MESLOG,"[demo_rdinput] molecule_init called.")
+    irc=molecule_init()
+    if(irc.lt.0) then
+       call message(MESERRO,'[demo_rdinput] Cannot Initialize the molecule.')
+       return
+    end if
+    !
+    call molecule_read(iunin,params)
+    call molecule_print(iunbin)

 # Framework